Scrusse/OnshapeCADWork.com/README.md

-# WhyAmIMakingThisStuffOnshapeCAD
+# WhyAmIMakingThisStuffOnshapeCAD.com
-This will document my work done on Onshape CAD assignments.
+This will document my work done on Onshape CAD assignments.com